flancia-coop/doc.anagora.org/social-coop-cwg.md

 M: When someone wants to discuss a specific report.
 S: Moderation questions is more "moderation: everything to do with it"?
 M: Yes
 S: Agree with Melissa then.
-Might have sensitive discussion about
+Might have sensitive discussion about reports.

+M: In conclusion: Do Nothing™

+S: Was there a specific reason to merge them?
+M: Don't think there was a strong argument.
+H: Expect there would be an expectation from co-op members that reports are limited to mod team.
+Would be weird to invite "working-group-curious" people to see it.

 #### let's do the loomio vote for new CWG members

 #### prep for March hackathon